FlexiCodec: A Dynamic Neural Audio Codec for Low Frame Rates: Introduction

 To mitigate this, recent work has focused on low-frame-rate codecs.
 Methods like Mimi~\citep{defossez2024moshi} and DualCodec~\citep{dualcodec} successfully reduced the frame rate to 12.5Hz by decoupling speech into two streams: a semantic stream (RVQ-1) derived from self-supervised learning (SSL) models~\citep{chen2022wavlm,barrault2023seamless}, and an acoustic stream (RVQ-rest) for residual details.
 In this strategy, the low-rate RVQ-1 tokens encode the core semantic information, which is sufficient for many downstream AR models.

 While previous works have proposed 12.5Hz solutions, a significant gap remains compared to the $\sim$4.5Hz frame rate of text.
 Furthermore, research into neural audio codecs operating below 12.5Hz is limited.
-Our initial experiments revealed that pushing to even lower frame rates leads to significant information loss, particularly the omission of semantic/phonetic content.
-Driven by this observation, we have the following motivations for designing our \textbf{low frame rate} codec: (1) \textbf{Dynamic Frame Rate}: A fixed low rate inevitably discards transient phonetic details, whereas a dynamic rate may adapt to the phonetic complexity to encode more details.
+Our initial experiments revealed that pushing existing codecs to below 12.5Hz leads to significant loss of semantic/phonetic content. \redtext{ We suggest two reasons for this result.
+First, at very low frame rates, the limited information capacity forces a trade-off between acoustic fidelity and semantic representation.
+Existing codecs may be primarily limited by an insufficient decoupling of semantics from acoustics.
+This is exemplified by recent work on syllable-level unit discovery~\citep{cho2024sylber,baade2024syllablelm}, which successfully extracts semantic units at 5-8Hz but largely discards the fine-grained acoustic details, prosody, and timing required for high-fidelity reconstruction.
+We discuss these works in Section \ref{sec:review_dynamic_rate}.
+Second, we propose that current fixed-rate downsampling can lead to the loss of transient phonetic details, whereas natural speech units like syllables and phonemes are inherently dynamic in their rate of occurrence. } Driven by these observations, we have the following motivations for designing our \textbf{low frame rate} codec: (1) \textbf{Dynamic Frame Rate}: A fixed low rate inevitably discards transient phonetic details, whereas a dynamic rate may adapt to the phonetic complexity to encode more details.
 (2) \textbf{Richer Semantics}: SSL features, trained for reconstruction, can be redundant.
 Features from an ASR model, trained for text prediction, may offer a more concentrated source of semantic information.
 (3) \textbf{Controllable Frame Rate}: Existing codecs typically operate at one or more fixed frame rates.
 A continuously controllable rate would allow users to dynamically trade off performance and efficiency for downstream tasks.